VictorTeixeiraS/projects/projects/link-analyzer/1-setup/readme.md

 # Prints: v18.7.0
 ```

-## A full walkthrough of this project
+## A video walkthrough of this project

 *I recommend only using this video when you get super stuck.
 Try to build the project on your own!*